ace-wg/pubsub-profile/draft-ietf-ace-pubsub-profile.md

    If the audience is the Broker, the scope specifies the name of the topics that the Client wishes to access, together with the corresponding permissions.
 If the audience is the KDC, the scope specifies the name of the security groups that the Client wishes to join, together with the corresponding permissions.

-   This parameter is encoded as a CBOR byte string, whose value is the binary encoding of a CBOR array, whose format SHOULD follow the data model AIF-PUBSUB-GROUPCOMM defined below.
+   This parameter is encoded as a CBOR byte string, whose value is the binary encoding of a CBOR array.
+The format MUST follow the data model AIF-PUBSUB-GROUPCOMM defined below.

 * 'audience': Required identifier corresponding to either the Broker or the KDC.